Joel Wood (musician)

 Joel Wood is a Cree musician from Maskwacis, Alberta, Canada.
-He is most noted for his album Singing Is Healing, which was a Juno Award nominee for Traditional Indigenous Artist of the Year at the Juno Awards of 2022.
+He is most noted for his albums Singing Is Healing, which was a Juno Award nominee for Traditional Indigenous Artist of the Year at the Juno Awards of 2022, and Sing.
+Pray.
+Love., which won the same category at the Juno Awards of 2024.

 He is the son of Steve Wood, a musician with the traditional Cree group Northern Cree with whom Joel has also performed as a member, and the cousin of Fawn Wood, a musician who was a fellow Juno nominee in the same category in 2022.